0x5c4r3/jekyll-theme-console/_posts/2022-01-14-Car-Hacking-Part-1:-Intro.markdown

                                   =`-(_)--(_)-'

 </p>
 > - *Rolling Code*: this algorithm is a little more secure than the Single Code, since it's based on an iteration through a long array of single-use codes.
-This avoids a string of code to be used twice or more times, protecting the car from simple reply attacks.
+This avoids a string of code to be used twice or more times, protecting the car from simple replay attacks.
 <p>
                       <del> ABC </del>
                 --------------->